 Working and Conducting Business

 As a passive resident of Andorra, a majority of your economic activities must occur outside of the country.
-Category b passive residents specifically can only perform 15% of their business within Andorra.
+Passive residents through the international business visa can only perform 15% of their business within Andorra.
 If you plan to create a company, a 3 year business plan will be needed when applying.

 Active residents on the other hand, are whit self-employed or on a work contract.